stujmar/gostugo-hugo/content/projects/edgewater-workbench.md

 date_range: "(2014-2019)"

 ---
-A brief description of the project.
+A community arts and events space.

  <!--more-->